Snoop2001/CS50-Projects/README.md

 #### Newest to Oldest

+Finance:
+  - a website to practice stock trading
+  - uses API to get real-time stock values
+  - uses both frontend and backend architecture
+  - stores user account information in a SQL database
+  - stores user portfolios in seperate SQL database

 Bleep:
   - load a dictionary of banned words into a list
   - accept a message from the user